Markism-JA/Echoes-of-Bathala/docs/thesis_documentation/01_Introduction/05-SCOPE_AND_LIMITATION_OF_THE_STUDY.md

 ## Scope and Limitations of the Study

-This study focuses on the development of a desktop-based massively multiplayer online role-playing game (MMORPG) inspired by Philippine folklore that integrates blockchainbased assets.
+This study focuses on the development of a desktop-based massively multiplayer online role-playing game (MMORPG) inspired by Philippine folklore that integrates blockchain-based assets.
 The primary objective is to demonstrate the functionality of the game’s core gameplay loop and the tokenomics system, which utilizes in-game tokens and non-fungible token (NFT) assets to simulate a player-driven economy.

 ### Scope of the Study